aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 	- `PPID`: the parent process's process id
 	- `C`: the CPU utilization percentage of this process.

+#### `jobs`

 You can see all **background processes** running with the `jobs` command:

 - `jobs`: lists all currently running background processes
-- `jobs -l`: lists all currently running background processes along with their PID.
+- `jobs -l`: lists all currently running background processes along with their PID

+#### `top` and `htop`

+- `top`: realtime dashboard for viewing all currently running processes on the machine.
+- `htop`: even cooler realtime dashboard for viewing all currently running processes on the machine and then also gives capabilities for filtering and sorting processes.

 ### How to run background processes